alitaiz/imagecreat/DEPLOY.md

 # Deployment Guide: AI Photo Editor on Ubuntu 22.04

-This guide provides step-by-step instructions for deploying the AI Photo Editor application to a VPS running Ubuntu 22.04, served by Nginx on port `4003`.
+This guide provides step-by-step instructions for deploying your AI Photo Editor application from GitHub to a VPS running Ubuntu 22.04, served by Nginx on port `4003`.

 ## Prerequisites